prjctgeek/foodie/content/rules.md

 #### Spicy or strong flavors

 This area crosses over with acidity.
-Of course pickles are out of the question, but even mixing in elements like saurkraut on a sandwhich or a kimchee flavored soup is a no go.
+Of course pickles are out of the question, but even mixing in elements like capers on a sandwhich or a salty kalamata olive is a no go.
 Cumin, anise, and many other flavors are not tolerated.

 Indian food, korean food, and many other cuisines are frustratingly out of bounds with this rule.